svikashk/incremental-development/week-2/development-strategy-forks-and-prs.md

 __A User can see my initial repository and live demo__

-### Repo
+### Repos & Branches

 1. Created a new repository [generated](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/) from [this template](https://github.com/hackyourfuturebelgium/w3-validation-template)
 1. Clone the repository
-1. Copy-paste this development strategy file into your new repository
+1. Copy-paste the markdown from this file to the empty `development-strategy.md` file in the new repo
 1. Add [this wireframe](./wireframe.gif) into your new repo
 1. Start your README file
 1. Push the changes